AndrewAtLarge/BibUpdate/README.rst

 This script is a command line tool for updating the entries in a BibTeX_ file using mrlookup_.
-By default bibupdate_ tries to find an updated entry for each paper unless the entry already has an *mrnumber* field (so you can disable future checking of an entry by giving it an empty *mrnumber* field).
+By default bibupdate_ tries to find an updated entry for each paper unless the entry already has an *mrnumber* field (you can disable future checking of an entry by giving it an empty *mrnumber* field).

 **Usage** bibupdate_ <file.bib>

 **Options**::

-  -a, --all                   check ALL BibTeX entries against mrlookup -h, --help                  show this help message and exit -n, --no_warnings           do not print warnings when replacing BibTeX_ entries -i IGNORE, --ignore=IGNORE  A string of BibTeX_ fields to ignore when printing -q, --quiet                 Do not print a list of changes (default on) -v, --version               Print version and exit
+  -a, --all                   check ALL BibTeX_ entries against mrlookup -h, --help                  show this help message and exit -f, --font                  do not replace fonts \germ and \scr -i IGNORE, --ignore=IGNORE  A string of BibTeX_ fields to ignore when printing -n, --no_warnings           do not print warnings when replacing BibTeX_ entries -q, --quiet                 Do not print a list of changes (default on) -v, --version               Print version and exit

-\bibupdate_ does not change your origin database file and, instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.
+bibupdate_ does not change your originl database file.
+Instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.
 As described below, you should check the new file for errors.